andreaferretti/rosencrantz/README.md

 * `body(p)` extracts the body of the request.
 Here `p` is a `proc(s: string): Handler` which takes the extracted body as input and returns a handler.
+* `logging(handler)` takes a handler and returns the same handler, but logs some information when a request passes through.

 For instance, a simple handler that echoes back the body of the request would look like